MUDE-2025/GA2.1/report.md

 The FTBS scheme.
 (Note: other schemes produce negative values in the front of the box-profile!)

+**For all in Part 2:** no explanation is needed, just numbers and/or name of the scheme.

 % solution_end

 ## Part III